Uber drivers are entitled to worker rights, UK's top court rules

-LONDON (REUTERS) - A group of Uber drivers are entitled to worker rights such as the minimum wage, Britain's Supreme Court decided on Friday (Feb 19) in a blow to the ride-hailing service that could have ramifications for millions of others in the gig economy.
+LONDON • A group of Uber drivers are entitled to worker rights such as the minimum wage, Britain's Supreme Court has ruled, in a blow to the ride-hailing service that could have ramifications for millions of others in the gig economy.

 In a case led by two drivers, a London employment tribunal ruled in 2016 that they were due entitlements such as paid holidays and rest breaks.

-Uber drivers are currently treated as self-employed, meaning that by law they are only afforded minimal protections, a status the Silicon Valley-based company sought to maintain through continued court action.
+Uber drivers are currently treated as self-employed, meaning that by law they are afforded only minimal protections, a status the Silicon Valley-based company has sought to maintain through continued court action.

-"The Supreme Court unanimously dismisses Uber's appeal," judge George Leggatt said on Friday.
+"The Supreme Court unanimously dismisses Uber's appeal," Judge George Leggatt said yesterday.

 "The legislation is intended to give certain protections to vulnerable individuals who have little or no say over their pay and working conditions."